 Example of the WBS Dictionary

-The Project Scope Statement was created together with WBS and WBS dictionary in one application.
+Moreover, the project scope statement was created together with the WBS and WBS dictionary in one project management application.

 Also, note that it is simplistic.
 You don’t have to put everything a PMBOK Guide prescribes.
-Just ensure that the Scope Baseline serves its purpose.
+Just ensure that the Scope Baseline serves its purpose: help project stakeholders understand the project’s scope.

 You don’t want to miss this next part…